-Macquarie supports democratic systems of government and believes it needs to be engaged and understand the evolving policy and regulatory environments in Australia and other jurisdictions in which we operate as these impact our business, as well as our clients’ businesses.
+Macquarie believes we need to be engaged and understand the evolving policy, political and regulatory environments in Australia and other jurisdictions in which we operate, as these factors impact our business as well as our clients’ businesses.

 Macquarie provides clear and open lines of communication with shareholders, analysts, investors and their advisors beyond the key events of the corporate calendar.
 Events include our Annual General Meeting, Results Announcements and Operational Briefings.
 We also engage throughout the year through domestic and international investor roadshows, seminars and conference attendance.